 These three buildings are all listed Grade 1, and form the heart of a town that contains an exceptional number of listed buildings.
 The preservation of so many mediaeval and Tudor buildings is due to the poverty that struck the town after the collapse of the wool trade in the 16th century: the inhabitants could not afford to knock down or renovate in accordance with the fashions of the time.

-As other industries began to develop – to be seen still in the many now converted maltings – as well as the silk trade, Hadleigh began to recovery its prosperity, and was sufficiently important for the railway to arrive in the town in 1847.
+As other industries began to develop – to be seen still in the many now converted maltings – as well as the silk trade, Hadleigh began to recover its prosperity and was sufficiently important for the railway to arrive in the town in 1847.
 Hadleigh can also claim a significant role in the start of one of the most influential movements in the intellectual life of this country, as the Deanery Tower was the scene of the first meeting of the Anglican clerics who went on the found the Oxford Movement, which transformed the Church of England in the mid 19th century.

 Another significant figure of the 19th century born in Hadleigh was the sculptor Thomas Woolner, the only sculptor to be part of the Pre Raphaelite Brotherhood, whose most prominent work is the colossal statue of Captain James Cook in Sydney.